nicolemirza/nicolemirza.github.io/ec_reflection.md

-# Reflecting on time spent in the EC, and shared humanity.
+# Reflecting on time spent in the EC and shared humanity.

 The goal of our project in the EC was to humanize the lives of prisoners by demonstrating how, just like everyone else, they cared about and celebrated holidays.
 This idea stemmed from our visit to Eastern State Penitentiary, where we learned that prisoners decorated for Christmas and found ways to partake in festivities, despite their circumstances.
 This moment stuck with us, and we felt compelled to bring that same humanizing lens to our project.
 Using data from The Umpire, we honed in on the year 1916 because it was the earliest year with the most holidays represented, and used this as our main dataset.